Vietnam.vn - Nền tảng quảng bá Việt Nam

 3. Yi Peng Festival - Thailand

-The Yi Peng Sky Lantern Festival, one of the most spectacular lantern festivals in Asia, features a magical spectacle of thousands of glowing lanterns floating into the sky over Chiang Mai.
-Held on the night of the full moon in the 12th month of the Thai lunar calendar, the festival is a symbol of purification and praying for blessings.
-Each lantern carries a wish, and as it flies high, it seems to convey hope to Buddha, creating a sparkling and sacred space.
+The Yi Peng Sky Lantern Festival, one of the most spectacular lantern festivals in Asia, features a magical scene of thousands of colorful lanterns floating into the sky of Chiang Mai.
+Held on the full moon night of the 12th month of the Thai lunar calendar, the festival is a symbol of purification and praying for blessings.
+Each lantern carries a wish, and as it flies high, it conveys hope to Buddha, creating a sparkling and sacred space.

 4. Loy Krathong Festival - Thailand